-Thanks to the #metoo movement, sexual harassment, in the context of employment, has finally been brought out into the daylight.
+Thanks to the #MeToo movement, sexual harassment, in the context of employment, has finally been brought out into the daylight.
 Lurking in the shadows, however, are the indignities and harassment women sometimes suffer at the hands of their landlords, in the one place they should feel safe and secure, their home.
 The Federal Fair Housing Act makes it illegal for a landlord to condition a woman’s housing upon her acquiescence to his demands for sexual favors.
-Through well-established and current case law, we will discuss quid pro quo and hostile environment situations that arise in the residential housing context; both subsidized and non-subsidized housing.
-We will also examine their rights and remedies.
+Through well-established and current case law, we discuss quid pro quo and hostile environment situations that arise in the residential housing context; both subsidized and non-subsidized housing.
+We also examine their rights and remedies.

-Sexual Harassment and Assault in the Workplace Working Group
+Co-Sponsor: Sexual Harassment and Assault in the Workplace Working Group

 Login to view the webinar recording.
 Not a member of the Section of Civil Rights and Social Justice?
 Join the Section today!